');

 About Roseville, MI

-Roseville is a mid-sized city in Michigan with a population of 47,240 residents.
-The median household income is $61,222 per year, which is near the national average.
-The median age in Roseville is 40 years.
+Roseville is a mid-sized city located in Michigan with a population of 47,240 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,222 per year, which is 19% below the national median of $75,149.
+The median age of 40 years is close to the US median age of 38.9 years.

 How Roseville Ranks in Michigan